AlexJReid/blog/content/posts/druid-cdc/index.md

 (reduce + [1 -1 1 -1 1 -1]) => 0
 ```

  The frequency at which this occurs depends on how the table is used.
 For instance if a record is consistently created with a `pending` state and soon after always transitions to an `active` state, a count of `0` will be stored for the `pending` state.
 This is mostly harmless, but is a waste of space.
 Such occurences could easily be filtered out during (re)ingestion.
+Alternatively, the `state` dimension could be dropped but this would prevent filtering and grouping on a potentially useful dimension.

 Subsequent jobs may also roll up older data further, depending on how much query granularity is needed.
-For instance, monthly values might be sufficient.
+Monthly values might be sufficient.

 >As all dimension values need to be the same in order for a set of events to be rolled up, including a high cardinality dimension such as a unique identifier, for example `user_id` will defeat the purpose.
 Excluding high cardinality dimensions is a trade off as it prevents filtering and grouping on those dimensions but in return, storage and compute costs can decrease significantly.